 Mitigating risk of at-sea collisions, sigma S6 Small Target Surveillance detects small hazards in the water that may cause damage to hulls, or entangle in equipment such as seismic streamers.
 The system leverages your existing marine radar as a sensor, detecting hazards at longer ranges, allowing time to alter course to avoid costly encounters.

 4. Collision Avoidance

 Busy ports catering to tanker traffic, container ships and small fishing vessels represent a hazard for potential oil spills and collisions.
 In 2017, an American military vessel was involved in a collision with a fishing vessel.
 The fishing vessel has no radio and did not respond when hailed by the larger vessel.
 In an area of waterways shared by vessels from multiple countries, with potential damage to traditional fishing grounds, the need for added surveillance is clear.

 5. Search & Rescue

-Whether looking for small craft or a single person in water, Rutter’s sigma S6 Small Target Surveillance solutions allow you automatically detect at longer ranges in harsher conditions than traditional marine radar, using the same existing sensor.
-Also, the system allows real-time remote access, allowing coordination of search and rescue from anywhere in the world.
+Whether searching for small craft or a single person in water, Rutter sigma S6 Small Target Surveillance solutions allow you to automatically detect targets at longer ranges in harsher conditions than traditional marine radar using the same existing sensor.
+Also, the system allows real-time remote access, facilitating the coordination of search and rescue from anywhere in the world.

-Vessels and land-based operations trust Rutter’s sigma S6 STS technology worldwide to monitor the marine environment for illegal activity such as piracy, smuggling and terrorism.
-The system allows operators to set zones around critical areas such as port entries, around critical infrastructure, and known routes for illegal activity and alarms when those zones are breached, warning operators to deploy resources around those areas.
+Vessels and land-based operations around the world trust Rutter sigma S6 STS technology to monitor the marine environment for illegal activity such as piracy, smuggling and terrorism.
+STS allows operators to set zones around critical areas such as port entries, critical infrastructure, and known routes for illegal activity.
+Alarms when those zones are breached, alerting operators to deploy resources around those areas.

 7. ‘Critical Application: A Case Study’ – Anti-Piracy, Smuggling and Terrorism